Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Related Work

-{\bf Multi-task and multi-dataset learning:} To increase training data, reduce overfitting, and improve accuracy, researchers have tried to learn from multiple datasets labeled by different medical institutes using varying criteria~\cite{Tajbakhsh2020imperfect}.
+{\bf Multi-task and multi-dataset learning:} To increase training data, reduce overfitting, and improve accuracy, it is sometimes required to learn from multiple datasets labeled by different institutes using varying criteria~\cite{Tajbakhsh2020imperfect}.
 In chest X-ray classification, it is found that joint training on multiple datasets leads to better performance~\cite{Gundel2019Location, Lenga2020Continual}.
-Cohen \etal~\cite{Cohen2020domain} observed that the same class label had different distributions (i.e., concept shift) among multiple chest X-ray datasets and simply pooling all datasets is not optimal.
+Cohen \etal~\cite{Cohen2020domain} observed that the same class label had different distribution (concept shift) between multiple chest X-ray datasets and simply pooling all datasets is not optimal.
 Luo \etal~\cite{Luo2020imperfect} applied model ensemble to mine missing labels in heterogeneous datasets.
-In multi-organ segmentation, Zhou \etal~\cite{Zhou2019organ} and Dmitriev \etal~\cite{Dmitriev2019seg} tried to learn multi-organ segmentation from single-organ datasets, incorporating priors on organ sizes and dataset-conditioned features, respectively.
-Although multi-dataset learning is receiving increasing attention in classification and segmentation tasks in medical imaging, it has not been adequately studied in lesion detection.
-The domain-attentive universal detector~\cite{Wang2019universal} used a domain attention module to jointly learn DeepLesion and 10 natural object datasets.
+In multi-organ segmentation, Zhou \etal~\cite{Zhou2019organ} and Dmitriev \etal~\cite{Dmitriev2019seg} studied how to learn multi-organ segmentation from single-organ datasets, incorporating priors on organ sizes and dataset-conditioned features, respectively.
+Although multi-dataset learning is receiving increasing attention in classification and segmentation tasks in medical imaging, it has not been sufficiently studied in lesion detection.
+The domain-attentive universal detector~\cite{Wang2019universal} used a domain attention module to learn DeepLesion as well as 10 other natural object detection datasets.
 Yet, it did not exploit the semantic overlap between datasets.
-Our framework leverages the synergy of multiple lesion datasets to not only learn shared features, but also utilize their semantic overlaps for proposal fusion and annotation mining.
+Our framework leverages the synergy of lesion datasets both to learn shared features and to use their semantic overlaps for proposal fusion and annotation mining.